SepDynamics/sep-trader/docs/whitepaper.md

 * **Explore alternative reconstruction algorithms**: The current approach may not be the most suitable for leveraging triad observables.
 We should investigate alternative algorithms that might better capture the structure in the triad series.
 * **Refine continuity constraints**: The continuity constraints need to be reevaluated to determine why they're not significantly improving reconstruction quality.

+### E) Move to T5 (smoothing beats filtering)

+T5 has been successfully completed with a PASS result for both H9 and H10 hypotheses.
+The SEP-informed filtering method significantly outperformed traditional naive filtering methods with a 67.56% median improvement in uncertainty reduction.
+Additionally, a strong negative correlation (-0.9898) was confirmed between optimal filtering parameters and signal stability.
+This demonstrates the practical utility of SEP metrics in real-world signal processing applications.

+**Next Steps for T5 Applications:**
+1. **Expand to more signal types**: Test the SEP-informed filtering approach on additional signal types to further validate its generality.
+2. **Real-world data testing**: Apply the approach to real-world datasets to evaluate its practical performance.
+3. **Integration with other SEP tests**: Combine the filtering approach with other SEP methods to create more comprehensive signal processing pipelines.
+4. **Optimization of adaptive methods**: Further refine the adaptive SEP filtering approach to improve its performance.

 ---

 # Repo/docs hygiene